A localized consensus-based sampling algorithm

-We also replace the weighted mean in \cref{eq:lcbs:loc-prec:lcbs} by a particle approximation.
-The most straightforward option is a weighted sample mean of all particles, given in \cref{eq:comput:particle:mu}.
+We also replace the weighted mean in~\cref{eq:lcbs:loc-prec:lcbs} by a particle approximation.
+The most straightforward option is a weighted sample mean of all particles, given in~\cref{eq:comput:particle:mu}.
 Later in this section, we will also explore a random-batch modification of this scheme.

+\begin{remark}[Scaling of the particle discretization to higher dimensions] The performance of localized CBS in high dimensions has not been theoretically analyzed.
+Since the method relies on local interactions between particles distributed throughout parameter space for gradient estimations, increasing dimensionality may increase the typical distance between particles and hence negatively affect performance.
+Clarifying this requires dedicated study. \end{remark}

-\paragraph{Time discretization} After particle discretization, we are left with a system of interacting SDEs.
-Since studying time discretizations is not a main point of focus of this paper, we will use the standard Euler--Maruyama discretization with $N$ timesteps of length $\dt$ in our numerical tests, although others are possible\footnotemark{}.
+\paragraph{Time discretization.} After particle discretization, we are left with a system of interacting SDEs.
+Since time discretization is not a main point of focus of this paper, we use the standard Euler--Maruyama discretization with $N$ timesteps of length $\dt$ in our numerical tests, although others are possible\footnotemark{}.
 We denote the $i$th particle at timestep $n$ by $U_n^i$ and the ensemble by $\bm U_n$.

-\paragraph{Random-batch interaction} For the weighted mean in the drift term of localized CBS, we introduce a different particle approximation that forbids self-to-self interaction (which would otherwise have very large weights when particles are sparsely distributed) and randomly subsamples particles with a factor $\nu\in(0, 1]$:
+\paragraph{Random-batch interaction.} For the weighted mean in the drift term of localized CBS, we introduce a particle approximation that forbids self-to-self interaction (which would have large weights when particles are sparse) and randomly subsamples particles with a factor $\nu\in(0, 1]$.
+Consider